This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 How To Bleach Hair At Home Without Damage

 Changing up your hair color is a fun way to express your personality and stand out.
 Your haircut, style, and color are often one of the first things a person notices when they meet you, and your choices can make a lasting impression.
-It is especially fun to partake in a drastic change like going to a much lighter color.
-Like bleaching for instance.
-Do you know how to bleach hair at home without damage?

 Unlike dyeing your hair a darker color, which mainly just deposits color onto your hair; making your hair a lighter color requires you to dissolve the natural color pigment that is already in your hair.

-This can be an intimidating process, but using this helpful guide should give you all the information you need.
+Bleaching can be an intimidating process, but using this helpful guide should give you all the information you need.

 How Bleaching Works